-Using a novel measurement method of Dst from 2-D STE yielded significant findings.
-A high correlation was found between diastolic parameters and Dst.
+Using a novel measurement method of Dst yielded significant findings.
+A high correlation was found between the routine diastolic parameters and Dst.
 Moreover, a relative prolongation of Ds basal time acted as a significant independent early predictor for clinically significant systolic dysfunction as measured by GLS reduction.
-Introducing parameters capable of early detection of cardio toxicity in cancer patients, may allow treatment with cardio-protective regimens and the prevention of LV dysfunction.
+Future studies are needed in order to strengthen the validity of this new measurement and assessing whether this early marker may play a role in introducing cardio-protective regimens in order to prevent LV dysfunction.